dd9jn/rfc4880bis/crypto-refresh.md

 This subpacket contains a complete Signature packet body as specified in {{signature-packet}}.
 It is useful when one signature needs to refer to, or be incorporated in, another signature.

-#### Issuer Fingerprint
+#### Issuer Fingerprint {#issuer-fingerprint-subpacket}

 (1 octet key version number, N octets of fingerprint)

 The OpenPGP Key fingerprint of the key issuing the signature.
 This subpacket SHOULD be included in all signatures.
-If the version of the issuing key is 4 and an Issuer subpacket is also included in the signature, the key ID of the Issuer subpacket MUST match the low 64 bits of the fingerprint.
+If the version of the issuing key is 4 and an Issuer Key ID subpacket ({{issuer-keyid-subpacket}}) is also included in the signature, the key ID of the Issuer Key ID subpacket MUST match the low 64 bits of the fingerprint.

 Note that the length N of the fingerprint for a version 4 key is 20 octets; for a version 5 key N is 32.
 Since the version of the signature is bound to the version of the key, the version octet here MUST match the version of the signature.